fastwithkamran/fastwithkamran/README.md

 🎓 CS student at FAST-NUCES Karachi.
 🚀 Building skills in coding and web development.
 💡 I enjoy solving problems, creating clean and responsive designs, and continuously improving my coding abilities.
-🤖 Fascinated by **Artificial Intelligence**, especially how machine learning and automation can make technology smarter and more human-friendly.
+🤖 Fascinated by **Artificial Intelligence**, especially how machine learning and automation can make technology smarter.
 💬 Always open to collaborate on exciting projects and learning from others in the tech community!

 ---